Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid mysql host = *MySQL server address* **(G)**

-> name or address of a MySQL server for use with the mysql CNID backend.
+> Name or address of a MySQL server for use with the mysql CNID backend.
+>
+> On Unix systems, setting this to **localhost** (or leaving it unset) causes
+> the MySQL client library to prefer Unix socket connections, which offers
+> better performance for a local database.
+Setting it to **127.0.0.1**
+> forces a TCP connection to the loopback interface.

 cnid mysql user = *MySQL user* **(G)**